Jina

 to deal with it, programming languages choose different approaches:

-, implement complicated and error prone lock mechanisms
+, some implement complicated and error prone lock mechanisms

-any how, the lack of direct mutability, and the need for aggressive garbage collection,
+avoiding mutability, and the need for aggressive garbage collection, is not good for performance

-messages are sent to actors via immutable own functions
+messages sent to actors are own closures, and can't capture borrows

-immutable functions with null return can be called asynchronously, since they can't affect their environment
+thus messages can safely be called concurrently, since they can't change their captured environment

 types show us what we can do with the data, ie which operations are valid